What is a midwife?

 Certified Nurse-Midwives care for pregnant women both in the prenatal period as well as during labor and birth.
-In the state of Missouri 8% of all births are attended by CNMS.
+In the United States 8% of all births are attended by CNMS.
 Most CNM-attended births occur in hospitals, although some CNMs attend births in the home and in out-of-hospital birthing centers.
 In addition to maternity care, CNMs also provide family planning and gynecological services to women of all ages, including physical exams and Pap smears.
 CNMs write prescriptions for medicines and birth control, and many are qualified to take care of some primary care problems.

 What are the benefits of Midwifery Care?